Skip to content

 pip install "annnet[pyarrow]"

-• polars: recommended default dataframe backend for annnet tables and annotations
+• polars: recommended dataframe backend for annnet tables and annotations

 • pyarrow: Arrow table support and parquet-related tabular workflows